Table of Contents

 This algorithm specifies how to resolve an initial DID document and validate it against the identifier for a specific did:btc1.
 The algorithm takes as inputs a did:btc1 identifier, identifierComponents object and a resolutionsOptions object.
 This algorithm returns a valid initialDocument for that identifier.

-2. Else If identifierComponents.hrp value is x, then set the initialDocument to the result of running External Resolution passing in the identifier, identifierComponents and resolutionOptions values.
+2. Else If identifierComponents.idType value is “external”, then set the initialDocument to the result of running External Resolution passing in the identifier, identifierComponents and resolutionOptions values.

 3. Else MUST raise invalidHRPValue error.